PerfectStorms/BE-03/module02/lesson06_abstraction_encapsulation/README.md

   #### a) a list of apartments with a given number of rooms;
   #### b) a list of apartments with a given number of rooms and located on a floor that is in a given interval;
   #### c) a list of apartments with an area exceeding the specified one.

+  ### Questions:
+  1)
+  Why has object-oriented programming replaced procedural programming?

+  Answer:

+   (1) programs written using OOP run faster on the computer

+   (2) using OOP allows you to create platform-independent programs

+   (3) OOP reduces the complexity of software development

+   (4) OOP allows you to increase the reliability of the created software